KarlFarrugiaIcon/OreillyKatas2023/README.md

 ##### Authentication Service

-The Authentication Microservice is responsible for facilitating authentication mechanisms through username and password or social media Single Sign-On (SSO).
+The Authentication Service is responsible for facilitating authentication mechanisms through username and password or social media Single Sign-On (SSO).

 Through the use of the provider pattern, the authentication service leverages abstraction to provide a default implementation of the standard authentication operations, and then uses the provider pattern to differentiate between the concrete implementation of the internal username/password implementation or external social media SSO APIs.